JorjaFox/library/content/posts/transcript/2006/radio-times.md

 **Some of *CSI's* scenes are really gross.
 What's the closest you've come to losing your dinner?**

 Oh yeah.
 Six years of that and I'm the most squeamish member of the cast!
-I really feel like the writers give me those scenes intentionally becuase they think it's funny.
+I really feel like the writers give me those scenes intentionally because they think it's funny.
 It'll affect my day, my lunch.
 Two seasons ago, Eric Szmanda [*CSI's* Greg Sanders] and I were looking through the stomach contents of a victim.
 They had brought in pizza because we were working late, and both of us almost got sick.
 Even though it's make-believe, a lot of our stories are based on real events.
 It has less to do with what I'm looking at than why I'm looking at it &#8212; how they died.

 **You're up for World's Sexiest Vegetarian this year.
 Have you been on the website, voting for yourself?**